Why Do Some Brands of Epoxy Resin Turn Yellow?Posted on 31 Aug 09:59

 Why Epoxy Hardener Sometimes Changes Color in the Bottle

-If you're using another resin product besides ArtResin and you've found that your epoxy hardener (part B) has discolored in the bottle, this is caused by oxidization, not UV light.
-The hardener will yellow in its liquid state more quickly once the bottle has been opened because it has been exposed directly to oxygen.
-It can still yellow if unopened due to the fact that the HDPE plastic bottles it comes packaged in does breathe a little.
-Over time, even a little contact with the air will cause oxidization to occur.
-ArtResin has an extensive shelf life compared with other brands of resin because it contains high quality ingredients that do not oxidize easily.
-Once a product has begun to yellow, it can still be used (i.e. it will still cure properly); however it will stay the yellowish color it is at the time of application.
-No matter how yellow the hardener has become, it will always appear less yellow on a piece due to the fact it must be mixed with an equal part of resin, which does not discolor, and the yellowing is always most noticeable in large quantities (i.e. when it's bulk in the bottle, rather than spread thinly over a piece of art).
+If you've found that your epoxy hardener has discolored in the bottle, this is caused by oxidization, not UV light.
+The hardener will yellow in its liquid state more quickly once the bottle has been opened because it has been exposed directly to oxygen, and this will always be more noticeable in larger containers (just as how the ocean looks blue but a cup of water looks clear).
+It can still yellow very slightly if unopened due to the fact that the HDPE plastic bottles it comes packaged in does breathe a little, allowing oxidization to occur.
+For this reason, epoxy resins will always have a shelf life.
+Once a product has begun to yellow in the bottle, it can still be used (i.e. it will still cure properly).
+It will always appear less yellow on a piece due to the fact it must be mixed with an equal part of resin thereby diluting it, and the product will be spread out in a thin layer making any observable discoloration much less observable.